Roof Leaks in Heavy Rain – Learn Why

 How chimney flashing perfectly seals and protects from water damage during rain. image:milleniumhome

-Chimneys are designed to do an adequate job of keeping the elements out, but your chimney could be the cause of your leaking roof.
-Homes with chimneys are commonly facing problems with roof leaks.
+Chimneys are designed to do an adequate job of keeping the elements out, however, your chimney may be the cause of your leaking roof.
+Homes with chimneys are commonly facing problems with roof leaks in heavy rain.

 The outer structure of your chimney often retains water, which can make the roof leak in a hard rain.
 You must also make sure the shingles and flashing surrounding the chimney are in proper working order.